-Nelson Mandela refused to make a public plea for the safety of the Wall Street Journal correspondent Daniel Pearl—kidnapped and decapitated by Pakistani militants early this year—after his aide, Jakes Gerwel, advised him against it.
+Nelson Mandela refused to make a public plea for the safety of the Wall Street Journal correspondent Daniel Pearl — kidnapped and decapitated by Pakistani militants early this year — after his aide, Jakes Gerwel, advised him against it.

 The incident highlights Mandela’s ambiguous position as a world-respected statesman who has no formal government office in South Africa, and attempts by both government leaders and his minders to manage his public utterances.

 A senior African National Congress figure said this week that by his nature, Mandela was impossible to gag.
+However, he could be misled and this was happening over HIV/Aids and other issues.

 The Foreign Correspondent’s Association of South Africa (FCA) wrote to Mandela in early February pleading with him to speak out on Pearl.
 Mandela initially agreed to make a statement and asked for a draft.